I’d never had such a good night’s sleep, and when someone was shaking my shoulder, I sleepily brushed them off.

 We spent a tense hour waiting, while I finished healing up Kallisto, giving him the A-ok to start moving again.
 Finally, we got the notification we’d been waiting for.

-[*Ding!* Your Party has slain a [Nothosaurus] (Water, lv 412)]
+[*ding!* Your Party has slain a [Nothosaurus] (Water, lv 412)]

 An explosive breath of relief left all of us, and even more cheering as we saw Julius and Arthur show up again.

 I rubbed my eyes, making sure they were working.
 Arthur, showing up in the wild, walking through nature without hiding?
 Julius was limping slightly, looking exhausted, drained and tired.
 Well, this was a job for me!
 I ran over, giving him a shot of [Greater Invigorate], and a [Detailed Restoration] for good measure.
-Almost all of my mana drained out at the last one, but that was probably due to my lack of focus, than any real injuries.
+Almost all of my mana drained out at the last one, but that was probably due to my lack of focus, more than any real injuries.

 We dragged ourselves back over to where everyone else was, still around the wagon.
 Remarkably well-trained horses we had, I was never giving them enough credit.
 As we arrived, some muted cheers and celebratory noises were made, dampened by the sheer exhaustion weighing over everyone.